Graduate schemes guide 2022

 With a 2:2 under your belt, it's perhaps a good idea to show you have some other great work experience and impressive skills to offer too.

 Do something different to help you stand out from the crowd, like creating a website or starting a business.
-Or, you could get a part-time job to show that you can juggle working and studying simultaneously – which is a feat in itself!

 8 tips on how to get a place on graduate schemes

-- Know the best times to apply for a graduate scheme – The application periods usually run from September to January, with jobs starting in the following September.
+- Know the best times to apply for a graduate scheme – The application periods usually run from September to January, with jobs starting the following September.

 - Apply for less competitive schemes – Graduate programmes tend to be extremely competitive.
-But, in big companies who tend to take on a lot of graduates each year, you have a better chance of being successful.
+But, in big companies that tend to take on a lot of graduates each year, you have a better chance of being successful.

 - Find out how much you could earn – Salaries can vary widely depending on the company and industry, but graduate scheme salaries are generally around £27,000 (see expected salaries).